Education FAQsWhat is Supervised Pastoral Education (SPE)?

 Visit PCE Training Sites

 SPE is beneficial for anyone interested in spiritual care, for those who wish to pursue a career in the field, and/or for those who wish to establish a private counselling practice.
+This includes:

 - Volunteers who wish to provide competent emotional, spiritual, and religious support